-37 PSP_check: allows to switch the stability test of the full amplitude for each phase space point on or off.
+- 37 PSP_check: allows to switch the stability test of the full amplitude for each phase space point on or off.
 If PSP_check is set to False, the following flags concerning PSP_rescue and the various thresholds for the rescue system have no effect.
 Details about the stability tests are given in the GOSAM-2.0 paper.
 Please note that this test only works for QCD with the built-in model files.
-The default is PSP_check= True.

-- 38 PSP_rescue: activates the phase space point rescue system based on the estimated accuracy of the finite part.
-The accuracy is estimated using information on the single pole accuracy and the cancellation between the cut-constructible part and R_2 .
+The default is PSP_check= True. - 38 PSP_rescue: activates the phase space point rescue system based on the estimated accuracy.
+The accuracy is estimated using information on the single pole accuracy and information from the rotation test.
 The default is PSP_rescue= True. - 39 PSP_verbosity: sets the verbosity of the PSP_check. verbosity = False means no output, verbosity = True means that bad points are written to a file gs_badpts.log.
 The default is verbosity = False. - 40 PSP_chk_th1: an integer indicating the number of desired accurate digits of the single pole coefficient.
 For poles coefficients more precise than this threshold the finite part is not checked separately.
 Note that this works only for QCD, with the built-in model files.
 The default is 8. - 41 PSP_chk_th2: threshold (number of accurate digits) to declare a phase space point as bad point, based on the precision of the pole coefficient.
 Points with precision less than this threshold are directly reprocessed with the rescue system (if available), or declared as unstable.
 According to the verbosity level set, such points are written to a file and not used when the code is interfaced to an external Monte Carlo program using the new BLHA2 standards.
 The default is 3. - 42 PSP_chk_th3: threshold (number of accurate digits) to declare a phase space point as bad point, based on the precision of the finite part estimated with a rotation.
 According to the verbosity level set, such points are written to a file and not used when the code is interfaced to an external Monte Carlo program using the new BLHA2 standards.
 The default is 5. - 43 PSP_chk_kfactor: threshold on the K-factor to declare a phase space point as bad point.
 According to the verbosity level set, such points are written to a file and not used when the code is interfaced to an external Monte Carlo program using the new BLHA2 standards.
-The default is 10000. - 44 reference-vectors: comma separated list of reference vectors for massive fermions and vector bosons.
-If no reference vectors are assigned here, the program picks the reference vectors automatically.
-Each entry of the list has to be of the form $\langle index \rangle : \langle index \rangle$.
-Example:
+The default is 1000. - 44 PSP_chk_li1: sets the same variable in config.f90.
+For loopinduced processes, it is used instead of PSP_chk_th1.
+It is the precision of the pole part (which should be zero) in comparison to the finite part.
+If the pole part is at least PSP_chk_li1 orders smaller than the finite part, the point is accepted without any further check.
+The default is 16.
+If Samurai is used as default reduction program, it should be reduced to 8.
+It works normally only for QCD and with built-in model files.